 This is a big deal since most MIDI keyboards don’t have very good key-beds.
 The 49 keys also have aftertouch and this is a big plus since most don’t have aftertouch.

-If you are looking at this MIDI controller you will want to make sure you have a powerful PC or Macbook as it is very CPU intensive.
-The pitch-shifter is really nice on this keyboard and it is one of the things musicians tend to really like.
+If you are looking at this instrument you will want to make sure you have a powerful PC or Macbook as it is very CPU intensive.
+The pitch-shifter is really nice on this product and it is one of the things musicians tend to really like.

 Overall Thoughts On The Native Instruments Komplete Kontrol